Don't Know Much

 Portrait of George Washington by Gilbert Stuart (Source: Clark Institute Williamstown, Mass.)

-It is George Washington’s Birthday (not President’s Day).
+Today is actually George Washington’s Birthday.
+Maybe you thought you celebrated last Monday (not President’s Day).
 Seeing as the holiday falls in February –Black History Month– it is a good time to bring these two crucial pieces of history together.

 In other words, George Washington was an enslaver from childhood to grave.
 And we have the receipts.